 TEACHING TIPS

-Explain that during strategic planning, company executives determine where the company is now, where they want the company to be, and what they have to do to get there.
-Strategic planning is critical — once a strategic plan is set, it drives all of a company’s processes.
+Explain that during strategic planning, company executives determine where the company is at present, where they want the company to be, and what they have to do to get there.

-Describe how strategic planning for IT projects is important for IT project success.
-IT projects must have a well-defined scope and support overall business strategy and operations needs.
+Remind the students that IT projects must have a well-defined scope and should support overall business strategy and operational needs.

 CLASSROOM ACTIVITIES